gijit/gi/README.md

 v0.9.9 restores building under go1.9.3.

-v0.9.7 attempted to build under the newly release go1.9.4, but failed to do so and has been replaced by v0.9.8 which is only supporting go1.9.3.
-Basically go1.9.4 is a botched release that doesn't allog CGO to link against specific, named .a archives.
+v0.9.7 attempted to build under the newly release go1.9.4, but failed to do so and has been replaced.

 2018 Feb 08 update
 ------------------